Money Smarts Blog

 2. Your financial institution should never ask you to input private information (like your credit card or account numbers) via text, or call you asking for personal information.

 If someone ever calls or texts you about your account and it seems suspicious, hang up and call your financial institution’s published phone number.
-If they’re contacting you, it’s safe to assume they know your account information already; so while it’s reasonable for them to ask you some questions to verify your identity, asking for your full account or card number is a red flag.
+If your financial institution is truly contacting you, it’s safe to assume they know your account information already; so while it’s reasonable for them to ask you some questions to verify your identity, asking for your full account, card number or pin is a red flag.

 If you get a text referring to accounts at an institution you’re not associated with, don’t assume they know something you don’t.
 Do a quick search on the internet to find that institution’s public phone number and call to verify the information.
 Don’t call any phone numbers given in the bogus text.